Police chiefs order urgent review into officer safety

 It came after the death of Pc Andrew Harper in the line of duty on August 15 while responding to a burglary in Berkshire.

-Last month the NPCC gathered senior police officers from across the country for a summit to discuss what could be done to protect officers.
+Last month the NPCC called on senior police officers from across the country to gather for the summit to discuss what could be done to protect officers.

 This followed the news that two forces – Durham and Northamptonshire – were set to allow every frontline officer who wanted a Taser to carry one on duty.